solliancenet/microsoft-postgresql-developer-guide/pandoc/temp/postgresql-developer-guide.md

     highlighted.]

-4. At the Cloud Shell prompt, replace the `{your_password}` token with the password you assigned to the `s2admin` user when creating your database, then run the command.
+4. At the Cloud Shell prompt, replace the `{your_password}` token with the password you assigned to the `wsuser` user when creating your database, then run the command.
 If you followed the instructions in Lab 1, the password should be `Solliance123`.